Starlink vs. Spectrum: Is Satellite or Cable Better?

 Starlink is one of the top three satellite internet providers.
 It has nationwide availability, so it’s an excellent choice for rural customers and on-the-go users.
 Although pricey, the fast speeds and unlimited data make it an attractive option for getting online in remote areas.

-However, Spectrum, a cable internet provider, still offers better prices, speed, and reliability than Starlink—just in fewer areas.
+However, Spectrum, a cable and fiber internet provider, still offers better prices, speed, and reliability than Starlink—just in fewer areas.
 We recommend it over Starlink if you can get it.

 Need more info to make your decision?
 We’ve analyzed both providers’ plans, prices, equipment fees, and reliability ratings to see how Spectrum, one of the most widely available cable internet providers, stacks up against SpaceX’s popular satellite service.
 Let’s dive in.